Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Abstract

 \section{Abstract}

 Unsupervised domain adaptation (UDA) aims at adapting the model trained on a labeled source-domain dataset to an unlabeled target-domain dataset.
-The task of UDA on open-set person re-identification (re-ID) is even more challenging as the identities (classes) do not overlap between the two domains.
+The task of UDA on open-set person re-identification (re-ID) is even more challenging as the identities (classes) do not have overlap between the two domains.
 One major research direction was based on domain translation \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance}, which, however, has fallen out of favor in recent years due to inferior performance compared to pseudo-label-based methods \cite{fan2018unsupervised,zhang2019self,yang2019selfsimilarity,ge2020mutual}.
-We argue that translation-based methods have great potential on exploiting the valuable source-domain data but they did not provide proper regularization on the translation process.
-Specifically, these methods only focus on maintaining the identities of the translated images while ignoring the inter-sample relation during translation.
-To tackle the challenge, we propose an end-to-end structured domain adaptation framework with an online relation-consistency regularization term.
+We argue that the domain translation has great potential on exploiting the valuable source-domain data but existing methods did not provide proper regularization on the translation process.
+Specifically, previous methods only focus on maintaining the identities of the translated images while ignoring the inter-sample relations during translation.
+To tackle the challenges, we propose an end-to-end structured domain adaptation framework with an online relation-consistency regularization term.
 During training, the person feature encoder is optimized to model inter-sample relations on-the-fly for supervising relation-consistency domain translation, which in turn, improves the encoder with informative translated images.
-An improved pseudo-label-based encoder can therefore be obtained by jointly training the source-to-target translated images with ground-truth identities and target-domain images with pseudo identities.
-In the experiments, our proposed framework is shown to outperform state-of-the-art methods on multiple UDA tasks of person re-ID.
-Code is available at \url{https://github.com/yxgeee/SDA}.
+The encoder can be further improved with pseudo labels, where the source-to-target translated images with ground-truth identities and target-domain images with pseudo identities are jointly used for training.
+In the experiments, our proposed framework is shown to achieve state-of-the-art performance on multiple UDA tasks of person re-ID.
+With the synthetic$\to$real translated images from our structured domain-translation network, we achieved second place in the Visual Domain Adaptation Challenge (VisDA) in 2020.